Jubatian/rrpge-spec/specs/inputdev.rst

-Input device types
+Input device type summary
 ------------------------------------------------------------------------------

-The RRPGE system is capable to use the following genres of input devices:
+The RRPGE system is capable to use the following types of input devices:

+- Pointing devices.
+Two major types are supported: Mice or similar devices which require an on-screen cursor for feeding back position information to the user, and typically have multiple buttons, and Touch screens which operate on the concept of the user interacting with the display itself, thus not requiring an on-screen cursor, but typically having only a single "button".

 - Digital gamepads.
 These typically provide four buttons for directions, and typically four or more additional buttons.
 They have no capability for producing analog inputs.
 The host may use a physical keyboard to simulate one, however on a keyboardless device it may be difficult to emulate.

-- Pointing devices.
-Two major types are understood: Mice or similar devices which require an on-screen cursor for feeding back position information to the user, and typically have multiple buttons, and Touch screens which operate on the concept of the user interacting with the display itself, thus not requiring an on-screen cursor, but typically having only a single "button".

 - Analog joysticks.
 A generic analog device usually meant to be used for flight simulators and similar applications.

-- Steering wheels.
-An analog device meant to be used for driving simulation.
-  Typically this is not a real physical device, but suggests the host to provide a configuration more resembling to such a device (such as using a handheld device's orientation sensors to provide an impression of a steering wheel).

-- Tilt sensors.
-An analog device meant to rely on tilt to simulate gravity based applications, such as ball guiding toys.
+- Text input.
+This device is meant to provide a stream of characters and optionally control codes, not necessarily from a physical keyboard.

+- Keyboards.
+The keyboard is supported for those situations where the text input feature is not adequate since the application's requirement is rather a larger set of buttons in a deterministic layout.

 In addition to the genres, the application may suggest the following properties of it's input requirements (using the Application Header's 0xBC1